 - 1. Tobacco, alcohol, and glass containers.
-The eating of food and candy is prohibited on the bus.
-(The chewing of gum is also prohibited.) - 2.
+Eating food and candy is prohibited on the bus.
+(Chewing gum is also prohibited.) - 2.
 Live animals or insects. - 3.
 Weapons, explosive devices, matches or cigarette lighters, harmful drugs or chemicals. - 4.
 Any object (musical instrument, shop project) too large to be carried by the student.
 All other items must be kept on the student's lap at all times. - 5.
 Radios and portable wireless speakers. - 6.
 Skateboards. - 7.
 Athletic balls such as basketballs, tennis balls, footballs, etc. - 8.
 Taking pictures or recording is prohibited.